September 7: Today in Royal History

 September 7, 1731- Death of Eudoxia Lopukhina, Tsaritsa of All Russia, first wife of Peter I (the Great), Emperor of All Russia, at Novodevichy Convent in Moscow, Russia; buried at Smolensk Cathedral at the Novodevichy Convent in Moscow

 Eudoxia was the last ethnic Russian and non-foreign wife of a Russian tsar or emperor.
 She was the mother of Tsarevich Alexei Petrovich and the paternal grandmother of Peter II, Emperor of All Russia.
-She was chosen as a bride for Peter I by his mother Natalia Naryshkina in the hopes that the 17-year-old Peter would settle down and turn from an adolescent into a man.
+She was chosen as a bride for Peter I by his mother Natalia Naryshkina hoping that the 17-year-old Peter would settle down and turn from an adolescent into a man.
 Peter could not stand her conservative relatives and soon abandoned her for a Dutch beauty, Anna Mons.
-Their relationship lasted for twelve years until Peter met Marta Samuilovna Skavronskaya, first his mistress, then his second wife, and finally his successor on the Russian throne as Catherine I, Empress of All Russia.
+Their relationship lasted twelve years until Peter met Marta Samuilovna Skavronskaya, first his mistress, then his second wife, and finally his successor on the Russian throne as Catherine I, Empress of All Russia.
 In September 1698, Eudoxia was finally banished to a convent and their marriage was over.

 Unofficial Royalty: Eudoxia Lopukhina, Tsaritsa of All Russia